Time for another round of Answer the Reader’s Mail: Repay Debt or Invest?

 “Invest for retirement or pay down debt?
 This may be more of a personal choice than anything, but I have been subscribed to the ‘pay down your debt before you invest’ camp for about a year now.

-I should have my debt paid off by mid-2012 if I stick to that plan, but am I going to regret my year and a half hiatus from retirement contribution?
-I’m only 25 with many years of compounding interest to look forward to.”
+I should have my debt paid off by mid-2012 if I stick to that plan, but am I going to regret my year and a half hiatus from retirement contribution?”

 “Repay debt or invest?” is a classic question; as timeless as “chicken or egg?” and “chocolate or vanilla?”